-Newspapers, magazines and scholarly journals typically publish book reviews which describe and evaluate recently published books of fiction and non-fiction within their areas of interest.
-Reviews for popular books may appear within a few months of publication; indeed some may appear before a book is released.
-Reviews for academic books usually take a little longer, but normally appear within a year or two of publication.
+Book reviews usually appear within a few months of publication for popular books, and some may even appear before a book is released.
+Reviews for academic books usually take a little longer, but will normally appear within a year or two of publication.

 And finally, if in doubt, stop by the Main Library Reference Desk and ask one of the librarians on duty for assistance.
 Usually they can answer your questions immediately but occasionally they may have to make a referral to another subject specialist.
 Not in the library?
 Visit our Ask A Librarian page if you want to consult electronically.